-The Mackay HHS Consumer Advisory Partners (CAP) was establish in March 2016 to facilitate meaningful engagement between consumers, carers, the community, health care providers across the entire Mackay HHS.
+The Mackay HHS Consumer Advisory Partners (CAP) was establish in March 2016 to facilitate meaningful engagement between consumers, carers, the community and health care providers across the entire Mackay HHS.

-There are 16 members on the group which meet monthly to review and provide input into service planning, design, delivery and monitoring and evaluation.
+There are 16 members on the group which meet monthly to review and provide input into service planning, design and delivery.